-Tiger Barb is one of the most popular tank fishes and is known for its playful nature and bright colors.
+Tiger Barb is one of the most popular tank fishes and is known for its playful nature and bright colours.
 The fish is easy to care and they prove to be perfect tank fishes because of this reason.
-If you’re looking for a fast, colorful, and playful freshwater fish, then tiger barb should be your first choice.
+If you’re looking for a fast, colourful, and playful freshwater fish, then tiger barb should be your first choice.

 - Scientific name: Puntius tetrazona

 - Size: 5 cm (2 inch)

 - pH: 6.5 to 8

 Tiger barbs are lively and playful fishes and they like being in schools.
 These fishes have a silver/gold body with black stripes and orange accented fins.
 It is an active schooling fish and is sometimes aggressive towards other fishes in the tank.
 It is a fun fish to watch and you’ll enjoy how it will chase down the long or slow paced fishes in the tank.
 Tiger barbs are shoaling fish, which means that they enjoy with other fishes of their species to be social and have company.
 So, it is always advised to keep these fishes in groups of 6 or more because they can get aggressive if they are in fewer numbers.
 They start nipping the fins of long-finned species of fishes.